dbsites/dancingbaby/README-DOCKER.md

 1. Build the docker image from Dockerfile-dependencies

     Tag the image as mm-dependencies so it will be easy to recognize and reference.
-We'll tell it to look for the Dockerfile-dependencies using the -f parameter
+This time, we'll tell docker to use our Dockerfile-dependencies file using the -f parameter

     ```docker build -t [orgname]/mm-dependencies -f Dockerfile-dependencies .```